Frequently Asked Question Menu

 Guidelines for new and continuing international students for Winter and Spring 2021 are in development.
 It is imperative you stay in contact with your graduate program and Services for International Students and Scholars (SISS).

 - Can I be employed as a TA or GSR if I’m a) in the US but outside of Davis, b) outside the US, c) an incoming student without a Social Security Number (SSN) or US bank account?

 - A) Yes, this is covered in the current ICE guidance.

-B) Yes, UC Davis has allowed temporary work from outside the US for Fall 2020.
+B) Yes, UC Davis has allowed temporary work from outside the US for Fall 20 and Winter 21.
 It is expected that employees working from abroad will return to Davis or Sacramento, with appropriate work authorization when travel bans and visa restrictions allow.
-We will make every effort to adjust to changing circumstances, but we cannot currently guarantee employment to students outside the U.S. beyond Fall quarter.
+We will make every effort to adjust to changing circumstances, but we cannot currently guarantee employment to students outside the U.S. beyond Winter quarter.

 C) Yes, you may be employed without a SSN and/or US bank account.
 You can apply for a SSN and self-report the information once issued.
 If employed without a US bank account with direct deposit, wages will be mailed via check from UCPath to your domestic or international address on file.